-Taking guardianship of an elderly parent isn’t an easy decision to make but sometimes it’s a necessary one.
+If you’re considering guardianship for elderly parents or loved ones, know that this isn’t an easy decision to make but sometimes it’s a necessary one.

 What Is Guardianship of an Elderly Parent?
 Guardianship of an elderly parent is a legal relationship created by the court.
 It gives an individual the right to care for a person who is unable to care for themselves.
 The guardian is responsible for the welfare and safety of the senior.